 A great way to see how advanced users use After Effects is to open one of the template projects included with After Effects, open a composition to activate it, and press U or UU to reveal only the animated or modified layer properties.
 Viewing the animated and modified properties shows you what changes the designer of the template project made to create the template.

-Often, the creator of a template project locks layers that should be left unmodified, and leaves layers that should be modified unlocked.
-This is a convenient way to prevent accidental or inappropriate modifications.
+Often, the creator of a template project locks layers that are to be left unmodified, and leaves layers to be modified unlocked.
+It is a convenient way to prevent accidental or inappropriate modifications.